 Relationships among taxonomic, functional and environmental dissimilarities and distance

-Mantel tests performed on the showed a positive correlation (r=0.) between taxonomic and functional dissimilarities (Fig. 2). dissimilarity and ; Fig. 2).
+Mantel tests performed on the core set of 88 plots showed a positive correlation (r=0.38, p<0.001) between bacterial taxonomic and functional dissimilarities (Fig. 2).
+Among the environmental dissimilarities and distance, the strongest correlation occurred between abiotic (soil+climate) dissimilarity and dissimilarity of plant species composition (r=0.59, p<0.001) and the weakest between dissimilarity of plant growth form composition and distance (r=0.22, p<0.001; Fig. 2).

-Both taxonomic and functional dissimilarities were positively correlated to dissimilarity (r=0. and r=0. respectivelyr=0.; Fig. ).
-Similar patterns were observed when using data from all plots, where functional dissimilarity strongly correlated with environmental dissimilarity Fig. taxonomic and functional dissimilarities
+Both bacterial taxonomic and functional dissimilarities were most positively and strongly correlated to abiotic dissimilarity (r=0.66 and r=0.45 respectively, both p<0.001).
+The lowest correlations were observed between taxonomic dissimilarity and distance (0.23, p<0.001) and functional dissimilarity and dissimilarity of plant growth form composition (r=0.25, p<0.001; Fig. 2).
+Similar patterns were observed when using data from all 177 plots, where functional dissimilarity most strongly correlated with environmental dissimilarity (r=0.45, p<0.001) and least strongly with dissimilarity of plant growth form composition (r=0.2, p<0.001; Fig. S8).

+Best explanatory variables of bacterial taxonomic and functional dissimilarities

-The environmental reaching the highest explanatory power for taxonomic dissimilarity, when considered individually in GDMs, were soil pH 50% of the variance explained) and to a lesser extent OM and % of the deviance explained, respectively; Fig. ).
-For the functional dissimilarity N:P and had the highest explanatory (nearly 30% of the deviance explained for each) followed by soil moisture and 25% of the deviance explained; Fig. ).
-Distance explained 10% of deviance of taxonomic and functional dissimilarity).
+The environmental variables reaching the highest explanatory power for bacterial taxonomic dissimilarity, when considered individually in GDMs, were soil pH (~50% of the variance explained) and to a lesser extent MAT and OM (37% and 33% of the deviance explained, respectively; Fig. 3).
+For the bacterial functional dissimilarity related to N cycling, AP, N:P, TN and OM had the highest explanatory powers (nearly 30% of the deviance explained for each) followed by soil moisture and C:P (20-25% of the deviance explained; Fig. 3).
+Distance explained 10 % and 15% of deviance of taxonomic and functional dissimilarity, respectively.
+Similar results were obtained when the analysis was performed using 177 plots (Fig. S9).

-The best GDM for taxonomic dissimilarity explained % of the variance and included five (ranked according to their relative contribution): pH > > moisture > > distance (Fig. ).
-The best model for functional dissimilaritybased on the same explained % of the variance and included > distance > (Fig.
+The best GDM for taxonomic dissimilarity explained 75% of the variance and included five explanatory variables (ranked according to their relative contribution in the model): pH > MAT > moisture > OM > distance (Fig. 4a).
+The best model for functional dissimilarity, based on the same 88 plots, explained 52% of the variance and included also five variables: AP > N:P > distance > BM > sedge (Fig. 4a).
+A model based on 177 plots indicated similar results for functional dissimilarity (Fig. S10).

-relationships taxonomic and functional
+Shapes of relationships between explanatory variables and bacterial taxonomic and functional dissimilarities

-The I-splines (response curves) fitted to the retained in the best models showed that taxonomic dissimilarity was in continuous manner and strongly related to change in soil pH in MAT moisture among the plots increased taxonomic dissimilarity the most strongly at lower ends of the gradients Taxonomic dissimilarity increased with distance only when the plots were 20 m – km apart.
+The I-splines (response curves) fitted to the explanatory variables retained in the best models showed that taxonomic dissimilarity was in a continuous manner and strongly related to change in soil pH (Fig. 4).
+Differences in MAT and moisture among the plots increased taxonomic dissimilarity the most strongly at lower ends of the gradients (i.e., in cold and dry environments, respectively), whereas differences in OM increased taxonomic dissimilarity the most strongly over the OM range 10–20%.
+Taxonomic dissimilarity increased with distance only when the plots were 20 m – 330 km apart.

-dissimilarity related to differences in among the plots in rather continuous manners along the gradients (Fig. in AP mostly at the lower end of the gradient.
-In contrast to the results obtained for taxonomic dissimilarity, the functional dissimilarity was mostly related to increase in distance
+The bacterial functional dissimilarity related to N cycling was linked to differences in N:P, plant biomass and percentage of sedges of total biomass among the plots in rather continuous manners along the corresponding gradients (Fig. 4).
+Functional dissimilarity was related to the difference in AP mostly at the lower end of the AP gradient.
+In contrast to the results obtained for taxonomic dissimilarity, the functional dissimilarity was mostly related to increase in distance for distances above 660 km.

-Scale dependency of bacterial biogeography
+Scale dependency of the main drivers of bacterial biogeography